geewynn/azure-databricks-streaming/README.md

 ### Add the Databricks secrets using the Databricks CLI

 > Tip: Make sure you have authenticated your Databricks CLI configuration.
 The simplest method in bash is to run:
+Copy the personal access token from the databricks ui -> settings -> developers page.

 >
 > ```bash
-> export DATABRICKS_AAD_TOKEN=$(az account get-access-token --resource 2ff814a6-3304-4ab8-85cb-cd0e6f879c1d | jq .accessToken --raw-output)
-> databricks configure --aad-token --host <enter Databricks Workspace URL from Portal>
+> databricks configure
 > ```
 >
 > The resource GUID (2ff814a6-3304-4ab8-85cb-cd0e6f879c1d) is a fixed value.
 For other options see [Set up authentication](https://docs.microsoft.com/azure/databricks/dev-tools/cli/#--set-up-authentication) in the Azure Databricks documentation.